rishilss99/Kaggle_Competitions/README.md

 # Kaggle_Competitions
-Kaggle competitions solution codes each with accuracy > 82
+Kaggle competitions using Machine Learning algorithms codes each with accuracy > 82

+Important steps for each Project steps:

+1)Dataset Analysis and Insights

+2)Data Preprocessing

+3)Model generation

+4)Evaluating the Model performance

+5)Optimizing the Model

+6)Final solution

 Kaggle competition solutions.
 Datasets: